Table of Contents

 Add a four step block rule to Clique that should reduce block production deadlocks

 The current specification of Clique allows for multiple competing blocks from producers but does not provide any strategies to pick blocks aside from the current “highest total difficulty” rule.
 This EIP proposes a four step choice rule of highest total difficulty, shortest chain, most recently in-turn, and lowest hash.
 This would prevent deadlocks that have occurred in production systems.

 There has been more than one deadlock in the Goerli multi-client Clique network.
 The number of active validators was greater than 1/2 of the available validators so a chain halt should not have occurred.
 The halt was resolved by an inactive validator coming back on line.
 The state of the chain was in one of two configurations of 8 validators that can result in a chain halt.
 Three of the four clients observed a choice sequence of lowest total difficulty followed by first observed block.
 Geth added one extra rule of preferring the shortest chain before preferring the first observed block.
 This fork would have resolved itself with Geth’s rule, but there is still a configuration where the chain can halt with a shortest chain rule.

-When a Click validator is choosing between two different chain head blocks to build a nre proposed block they should chose the blocks from the following priority list.
+When a Clique validator is arbitrating the canonical status between two different chain head blocks, they should choose the canonical block with the following ordered priorities.

 - Choose the block with the most total difficulty.

 - Then choose the block with the lowest block number.

 - Then choose the block whose validator had the least recent in-turn block assignment.

 - Then choose the block with the lowest hash.

 When resolving rule 3 clients should use the following formula, where